-Many small businesses start off using hand label applicator technology for their bottles and product packaging.
-While a hand labeler may be enough to get your first production run off the ground, it is not a sustainable way for most businesses to operate due to the limitations of the labeling technology.
+Many small businesses start off using manual label applicator technology for their product packaging.
+While a manual labeler may be enough to get your first production run off the ground, it is not a sustainable way for most businesses to operate due to the limitations of the labeling technology.

-- Inefficient - Definitely one of the biggest downsides of using a hand labeler is the fact that it is not a very smooth operation.
-Having to manually pick up, label and move each product that comes off your line is a slow process.
+- Inefficient - Definitely one of the biggest downsides of using a manual labeler is the fact that it is not a very smooth operation.
+Having to manually pick up, label, and move each product that comes off your line is a slow process.
 It limits the speed that you are able to produce at and multiplies the amount of physical labor your team has to do.
 It also doesn't provide a very simple way for packing to happen without hand packaging each case.

 - Limited Growth Potential - Naturally, any business owner wants to see their operation grow over time.
-Unfortunately with a hand labeler, it quickly becomes apparent that the only way to scale your production is to spend more and more time labeling things by hand.
+Unfortunately, with a manual labeler, it quickly becomes apparent that the only way to scale your production is to spend more and more time labeling things by hand.
 Either you need to allot extra hours to the task, or you need to hire more help to handle it.
 Either way, the move to an automatic labeler is a smart move.

-- Poor Performance - The hand label applicator has never been an exact science.
+- Poor Performance - The manual label applicator has never been an exact science.
 In fact, it isn't uncommon for labels to get jammed in the labeler's rollers, or for multiple labels to get stuck together.
 Since these are not precision devices, they don't hold the label roll quite taut enough to maintain pressure.
 The time and money you spend throwing out and fixing labels can be a burden.

 There are many reasons that people choose to use automated labeling technology today.
 Automatic labelers have gotten smaller and more advanced, so you can now choose from a wide variety of printing materials and label dimensions.
 In addition, computerized placement technology ensures that all of your labels are placed accurately the first time without tearing or missing glue.
-Don't let the limitations of hand label applicators keep you from expanding your business.
+Don't let the limitations of manual label applicators keep you from expanding your business.